jfikar/xhpl-aarch64/README.md

 #### Raspberry Pi 4

 Uses the aluminium Armor Case with Dual Fan.
 To achieve 1.8GHz on newer boards, you need `arm_boost=1` in `/boot/config.txt`.
 You can also specify `hdmi_enable_4kp60=1`, which increases the core frequency from 500MHz to 550MHz.
 The thermal throtling can be checked by `vcgencmd get_throttled`.
 The CPU temperature was under 59C and the thermal throttling was not reached.

+#### Odroid-HC4

+Set the fan speed to the maximum by `sudo systemctl stop fancontrol`.
+Verify by running `sensors`, you should see around 4500RPM and `/sys/class/hwmon/hwmon2/pwm1_enable` should be 0.

 #### Odroid-M1